neo4j-devtools/relate/documentation/RFCs/relate-api/relate-api.rfc.md

 -   GraphQL schema
 -   Explicit and relevant error messages with helpful suggestions
 -   Creation of code "recipes" or template projects to reduce boilerplating

-# How we teach this

-What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing React patterns?

-Would the acceptance of this proposal mean the React documentation must be re-organized or altered?
-Does it change how React is taught to new developers at any level?

-How should this feature be taught to existing React developers?

-# Unresolved questions

--   Can we improve/amalgamate the semantics behind Add, remove, VS create, drop, delete